 Bartinney is set on the dramatic slopes of Botmaskop alongside the Helshoogte Pass overlooking the picturesque Banhoek Valley in Stellenbosch.
-Michael and Rose Jordaan repurchased the 27 ha family farm in 2006 after it had been sold out of family hand 9 years before, with a vision to create excellent wines and reawaken the charm of the historic land.
+Established in 1912, Bartinney has been in the Jordaan family hands since 1953.
+Now Michael and Rose Jordaan tend to the 28 hectare farm with a vision to create excellent wines and reawaken the charm of the historic land.

 Creating excellence in wine has not been a singular pursuit.
 Our belief is that every aspect must work in harmony: agriculture with nature, people with animals, sustainability with excellence.
 The vines are planted to a height of 550m above sea level and with slopes as steep as 45 degrees, the wines have exceptional expression and character.
 This unique terroir is captured in each vintage of the elegant Bartinney Estate wines.
 The vines are old, many planted a quarter century ago.
 Small pockets of hand-tended Sauvignon Blanc and Chardonnay vineyards offer up perfect fruit from low yielding vines on cooler elevated slopes, while the Cabernet Sauvignon vineyards, in deep red soils, on the slightly lower foothills of the Botmaskop mountains express their mineral and rich berry character in perfect balance.